-Additionally, Brotherhood Mutual makes available Notion Smart Sensors to our customers.
-These smart sensors can detect and alert users the moment there is a water emergency, saving precious time and potentially avoiding disaster.
+Additionally, consider installing smart sensors.
+These sensors can detect and alert users the moment there is a water emergency, saving precious time and potentially avoiding disaster.
 It also may be a good idea to review your water damage coverage limits with your insurance agent.

 If your ministry is faced with a water emergency, it’s important to make some phone calls as soon as possible:

 When it comes to hiring a professional water remediation company, the cost and time to cleanup a water-damaged ministry can vary greatly.

 Once the remediation company is onsite, they can provide additional information.
 “ServiceMaster doesn’t charge to visit and inspect water damage.
 If in doubt, it may be safest to call for an expert opinion,” said Karla Dowden, regional manager for ServiceMaster.

 The information provided in this article is intended to be helpful, but it does not constitute legal advice and is not a substitute for the advice from a licensed attorney in your area.
 We encourage you to regularly consult with a local attorney as part of your risk management program.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.